Intention: Beliefs and desires

 Intentions are closely related to other mental states, like beliefs and desires.
 It is generally accepted that intentions involve some form of desire: the intended action is seen as good or desirable in some sense.
 This aspect makes it possible for intentions to motivate actions.
 Various ways have been suggested how intentions are related to beliefs.
-On the one hand, it seems impossible to intend to do something one beliefs to be impossible.
+On the one hand, it seems impossible to intend to do something one believes to be impossible.
 Some accounts go even further and suggest that intentions involve the belief that one will perform the action in question.

 Besides that, it has been suggested that beliefs are necessary for intentions to connect the behavior to the intended goal.
 On this view, intentions involve the belief that the intended behavior would cause the intended goal.

 Action

 In the philosophy of action, a central question is how actions are to be defined, i.e. how they differ from other types of events like a sunrise, a car breaking down, or digestion.
 The most common approach to this question defines actions in terms of intentions.
 According to Donald Davidson, an action is an event that is intentional under some description.
 On this view, it is a central aspect of actions that they are caused by an agent's mental state: their intention.
 Another important aspect is that this causation happens in the right way, i.e. that the intention causes the event it planned and that the event is caused by employing the agent's abilities.
 These additional requirements are needed to exclude so-called "wayward" causal chains, i.e. cases in which the intended behavior happens but the corresponding intention either did not cause the behavior at all or did not cause it in the right way.

 Some philosophers have rejected this close link between action and intention.
 This criticism is based on the idea that a person can perform an action intentionally without having a corresponding intention to perform this action.
 Doing something intentionally is usually associated with doing it for a reason.
 The question then is whether doing something for a reason is possible without having a corresponding intention.
 This is especially relevant for simple actions that are part of bigger routines.
 Walking to the cinema, for example, involves taking various steps.
 According to this argument, each step is an intentional action but the agent does not form a distinct intention for each step.
 Instead, most of them are not explicitly represented by the mind.
 Another counterexample against the thesis that performing an action intentionally involves intending to perform this action is based on the awareness of unintended side-effects, sometimes referred to as oblique intentions.
 One example consists of a chairman deciding to endorse a new project to boost profits despite its negative impact on the environment.
 In this case, it has been argued that the chairman intentionally harms the environment without an intention to do so.